scolecite/mica-gd355/lectures/proj-parametric-design.md

 - You will document the entire process using writings, images, videos, etc.

 ## Deliverables
-- A PDF file that documents your process and result.
-You will do a presentation.
+- A PDF file: This documents your process and result.
+You will do a presentation at the end.
-- The data you used.
+- The data you used: CSV file
-- The code
+- The code: well-organized, commented and readable.
-- The images created with your system.
+- The outcomes(images) created with your system.